bonomani/devmon/docs/TEMPLATES.md

 Notes:
 - The terminology surrounding OIDs can be confusiong as the term `OID` is used to refer to the `targetOID`, the `numericOID` and also the `index`.
-- If a leaf OID does not end with .0, indicating it is not a real SNMP scalar, retrieving it results in getting the parent OID that is of type `branch`.
+- If a `leaf OID` does not end with `.0`, indicating it is not a real SNMP scalar, retrieving it results in getting the parent OID that is of type `branch`.
 This behavior is part of SNMP's design...

 ## The transforms file